-Introduction 2023
+Introduction 2024

-The KPMG 2023 Personal Tax Planning Guide provides information and planning tips to help you make sense of the complex and ever-evolving array of U.S. federal tax rules affecting individuals and their closely held businesses.
+The KPMG 2024 Personal Tax Planning Guide aims to help you navigate the shifting landscape of U.S. federal tax rules affecting higher-income taxpayers and their closely held businesses.
 Each chapter in this guide includes a brief overview of tax rules and planning tips that might be relevant to you.
+The guide is based on the law as of October 1, 2023.